F.A.Q.

 Has he considered doing a crossover with [name of author]?

-No. Writing is generally very solitary, so while there are occasional collaborations between bestselling authors, they remain the exception rather than the rule.
-Other authors may mention Lucas or Lucas-like characters in their novels, and John Sandford frequently includes references to other authors and their characters, but there will not be any direct crossovers or collaborations.
+Not in novels.
+Writing is (usually) a solitary art.
+While authors occasionally collaborate with other authors, that remains the exception rather than the rule.
+Sometimes authors may mention Lucas or Lucas-like characters in their novels, and John Sandford frequently includes references to other authors and their characters, but there will not be any direct crossovers.

-Is John Sandford going to kill off Lucas someday?
+Is he going to kill off Lucas someday?

 Why does he use a pseudonym?